 To win re-election need to improve things, which means making capitalism work better: dilemma = remaining faithful to revolutionary ideals and losing the next election or compromising those ideals and staying in power.
+The key problem is the "transition trough" - the fact that things will necessarily get worse before they get better if the party embarks on a serious project of anticapitalist socialist transformation.

 Possible way out = "nonreformist reforms" = reforms which a) make capitalism work better and b) open up space for more radical transformations in the future.